 - Health and wellbeing went up

 I’d say all of us felt like we completed the same amount of busy work at home as we do in the office (dare I say more), but we felt an improvement in work-life balance.
-We already have a great work-life blend due to our great flexibility, but being at home and not having to commute, or pack lunch and snacks contributed to a sense of calm in the morning.
+Previously, we already had a great work-life blend due to our great flexibility, but being at home and not having to commute, or pack lunch and snacks contributed to a sense of calm in the morning.
 There wasn’t the mad rush to get out the door, or bolt home to get dinner on in time for the family.
 Instead, the time saved in the morning was used ad hoc throughout the day to do the grocery shop, put the slower cooker on at lunch or a quick afternoon jog; easing the pressure of home life.

 - Communication needs more attention and needs to be deliberate